peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Publication of the Certificates within the Federation

-**TBD**, when the Certificate Issuer is the Superior Entity, the X.509 Certificate linked to JWK in the Subordinate
+When the Certificate Issuer is the Superior Entity, the X.509 Certificate linked to JWK in the Subordinate
 Statement related to the Requestor, SHOULD be extended with the claim `x5c`, containing the issued X.509 Certificate.